-• All municipalities are encouraged to have pet waste control measures within their ordinances by 2033
+All municipalities are encouraged to have pet waste control measures within their ordinances by 2033.

-- 4 TMDL area municipalities reported having provisions regarding pet waste control management strategies in established ordinances that prohibit residents from leaving deposited pet waste in public areas. - NCTCOG has added the City of Dallas' "Specific Requirements for Dogs and Cats" ordinance to the BMP Library.

-- 7 TMDL area entities outreach to residents through the Doo the Right Thing campaign, a regional pet waste pledge and calendar contest that educates residents on the public health and water quality impacts associated with improper disposal of pet waste. - Since 2014, 26% of the pledges received to 'Doo the Right Thing' were from residents in the TMDL area.
-In 2017, 35% of all pledges received through the 'Doo the Right Thing' Calendar Contest were from residents in TMDL areas.
+- 4 TMDL area municipalities reported having provisions regarding pet waste control management strategies in established ordinances that prohibit residents from leaving deposited pet waste in public areas. - NCTCOG has added the City of Dallas' "Specific Requirements for Dogs and Cats" ordinance to the BMP Library. - 7 TMDL area entities outreach to residents through the Doo the Right Thing campaign, a regional pet waste pledge and calendar contest that educates residents on the public health and water quality impacts associated with improper disposal of pet waste.